-The authority of the Ombuds Office is both defined and limited in a manner that enables it to best serve the University and visitors.
-The authority of the Ombuds Office derives from university leadership and this Charter, as manifested by the endorsement of this Charter by the President.
+The authority of the Ombuds Office is both defined and limited in a manner that enables it to best serve St. Jude and people served by the Ombuds Office.
+The authority of the Ombuds Office derives from St. Jude leadership and this Charter, as manifested by the endorsement of this Charter by the President & CEO of St. Jude Children's Research Hospital.